Close-up of white daisies with yellow centers in a garden.

 I believe healing happens in relationships - with ourselves, with others, and within community.
 As a therapist, I offer a space where you can slow down, reflect, and explore the deeper patterns that shape how you think, feel, and relate.

-Whether you're working through anxiety, trauma, identity questions, or relational struggles, I’m here to walk with you—curiously, collaboratively, and without judgment.
+Curiously, collaboratively, and without judgment.
 Therapy is a space to reconnect with yourself, and through that, with others.

 Learn more about my services and specialties.